Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

-\begin{alg} \textbf{Retrieving a vertex (viewed as a polygon) by its label} \begin{enumerate} \item Take a positively oriented triangle with edgelengths \item Assume that each edge is constituted of (short) edges $l_i$.
+Given a label $\lambda=(I,J,K)$, it corresponds to a unique point $P \in M(L)$, that is, to some configuration of $L$.
+The polygon $P$ can be constructed as follows. \begin{enumerate} \item Take a positively oriented triangle with edgelengths \item We assume that each edge is composed of segments $l_i$.
 For instance, we decompose the first edge into segments of lengths $\{l_i\}_{i\in I}.$ Their order does not matter. \item Now take all the edges apart, keeping their directions, and rearrange them according to the ordering $1,2,...,n$.
 We get a closed polygonal chain $P$, see Figure \ref{FigVertex}. \end{enumerate}

 \end{alg}